Ivan Capelli

 After exiting Formula One, Capelli competed in touring car racing until 2017, becoming a race-winner in the Italian GT Championship and the Trofeo Maserati.
 From 1998 to 2017, he was a commentator and pundit for Rai 1.

 Early life and career

 Ivan Franco Capelli was born on 24 May 1963 in Milan, Italy.
 Capelli began his career as a kart driver when he was 15 years old, and after four years he moved to the Italian Formula Three Championship.

-In 1983 he became Italian Formula Three champion, after dominating the series with nine victories.
+In 1983, Capelli became Italian Formula Three champion, after dominating the series with nine victories.
 After that, he moved with the Coloni team to the European Formula Three Championship, and here he was the champion again in 1984.

-In 1985 he graduated to the European Formula 3000 Championship with a Genoa Racing March-Cosworth and won one race.
+In 1985, Capelli graduated to the European Formula 3000 Championship with a Genoa Racing March-Cosworth and won one race.
 After making his Formula One debut in 1985 and failing to sign a full-time contract, he contested the 1986 Formula 3000 Championship, still with Genoa Racing, and also raced a BMW in the European Touring Car Championship.